levonk/data-integration/doc/customerfacing.md

   * Introduction
     * 3 days a week
     * I'm here to support you folks
+    * Context
+      * Team & Roles
+      * Best way to send introduction email
     * What are the major challenges?
       * Major blockers
+      * Critical Path
     * What can I help with
-    * Context
-      * Team & Roles
-      * Best way to send introduction email
   * Process
+    * Tools
-    * Enter bugs
+    * Bug Tracking
     * Work Defined
+    * Scrum/Kanban
     * Gap
   * Search
+    * Can we decommission all legacy search in account
     * Real time integration with source system
     * Compelteness of data
     * Data consistency
     * Matching
     * Ranking
+  * Message Bus
+    * Can we decommission all legacy nessage bus in account
   * Eventing
+    * Can we decommission all legacy eventing in account
     * Agreeing on Standard
       * Context
     * Defining Events